-CIS 274 Network System Manager II 2 2 0 3
+CIS 274 Network System Manager B 2 2 0 3

 This course is a continuation of CIS 174 focusing on advanced network management, configuration, and installation.
 Emphasis is placed on server configuration files, startup procedures, server protocol support, memory and performance concepts, and management and maintenance.
 Upon completion, students should be able to install and upgrade networks and servers for optimal performance.
+This course is a unique concentration requirement in the Network Administration and Support concentration in the Information Systems program.